 Premature ovarian insufficiency (POI)

-Sometimes, menopausal symptoms arrive far earlier than anticipated, between puberty and 40 years of age.
+Menopausal symptoms sometimes arrive far earlier than anticipated between puberty and 40 years of age.
 The most common cause of this is premature ovarian insufficiency (POI), which occurs if your ovaries stop producing enough hormones for ovulation.
-The causes for this vary and can be a result of genetics, autoimmune diseases, surgery and cancer treatment.
+The causes for this can be a result of genetics, autoimmune diseases, surgery and cancer treatment.
 It doesn’t always result in complete menopause.

-Part of the investigation into POI may include checking your follicle stimulating hormone (FSH) levels.
-Rising FSH levels can ‘trick’ the body into earlier menopause.
+Part of the investigation into POI may include checking your follicle stimulating hormone (FSH) levels, as rising FSH levels can ‘trick’ the body into earlier menopause.

 Read more about menopause on our blog.